Lurker00/DX200-USB-Audio-Release/README.md

 Don't like Mango, or it does not suit your needs?
 Just forget about it, and use other applications, fully utilizing the great hardware of DX200!
 The startup screen of **USB Audio for DX200** has listed compatible applications, along with the required settings.

 Currently, there are 3 applications, fully compatible with USB Audio:
-* free [HibyMusic](https://play.google.com/store/apps/details?id=com.hiby.music) (a special build is embedded into firmware 2.2.110 Rev.2),
+* free [HibyMusic](https://play.google.com/store/apps/details?id=com.hiby.music) (a special build is embedded into firmware 2.2.110 Rev.2 and later),
 * [USB Audio Player PRO](https://play.google.com/store/apps/details?id=com.extreamsd.usbaudioplayerpro),
 * [Neutron Music](https://play.google.com/store/apps/details?id=com.neutroncode.mp).